The Moral Foundations Reddit Corpus: Introduction

 As mentioned previously, the MFTC relied on the Moral Foundation Theory's framework which is a pluralistic perspective of moral cognition and identifies multiple dimensions of moral values that have evolved to facilitate individual well-being, coalitional unity, and cooperation with strangers \citep{haidt2012righteous,graham2013moral}.
 The original version of the theory identified five separate but interrelated categories of moral concerns: Care/Harm, Fairness/Cheating, Loyalty/Betrayal, Authority/Subversion, and Purity/Degradation.
-Recently, a revision to the Moral Foundations Theory \citep{atari2022morality} split Fairness into distinct and new foundations of Equality and Proportionality, while retaining the other four existing foundations of Care, Loyalty, Authority, and Purity.
+Recently, a revision to the Moral Foundations Theory \citep{atari2023morality} split Fairness into the distinct and new foundations of Equality and Proportionality, while retaining the other four existing foundations.
 This split aims to capture the distinct moral concerns of fairness in procedure (proportionality) and equality of outcome (equality).
 In order to better understand the different nuances that will result from this theoretical change, we need to have an updated annotated corpus that complies with the latest theoretical revisions.

-Together, the above reasons call for a corpus from a different platform, focused on a diverse set of topics and annotated by a diverse group of annotators.
+Together, the above reasons call for a corpus from a different platform, focused on a diverse set of topics, and annotated by a diverse group of annotators.
 Here we address this need by introducing the Moral Foundations Reddit Corpus (MFRC), a collection of 16,123 \url{Reddit.com} comments annotated for 8 categories of moral sentiment and curated from 12 morally-relevant subreddits.

-Reddit is a public social media platform with approximately 52 million daily users who post content in over 138,000 active ``subreddits'' which are user-created and user-moderated communities about different subjects \citep{Reddit2021}.
+Reddit is a public social media platform with over 52 million daily users who post content in over 138,000 active ``subreddits'' (user-created and user-moderated communities about different subjects) \citep{Reddit2021}.
 Shared content and comments in subreddits are ``voted'' on by users which is used to decide the visibility of the post.
-Activity on Reddit has been the center of a number of prominent cultural moments including coordinated attempts to challenge short-sellers of GameStop stock \citep{roose_2021} or attempts to identify the Boston-city bombing terrorists \citep{starbird2014rumors}.
+Activity on Reddit has been the center of numerous prominent cultural moments including coordinated attempts to challenge short-sellers of GameStop stock \citep{roose_2021} or attempts to identify the Boston bombing terrorists \citep{starbird2014rumors}.